 After letting the optimization run for a few minutes, these were the models that were encountered:

 The one with the best ouf-of-sample accuracy turned out to be the one with size 23.
-Its win rate in the test domain was of 60.5%.
+Its win rate in the test domain was 60.5%.
 This is the model:

 It can be seen that it depends on the low and high of the current day, and also on a few key parameters of previous days.

 In this tutorial, we have generated an AI trading signal using symbolic regression.
-This model had a good out-of-sample accuracy in predicting what the S&P 500 would do in the next day, using for that nothing but the OHLC prices of the last 14 trading days.
+This model had good out-of-sample accuracy in predicting what the S&P 500 would do the next day, using for that nothing but the OHLC prices of the last 14 trading days.
 Even better models could probably be obtained if more interesting past data was used for the training, such as technical indicators (RSI, MACD, etc).